element-hq/element-ios/INSTALL.md

 To build Element iOS project you need:

 - Xcode 11.4+.
+- [Ruby](https://www.ruby-lang.org/), a dynamic programming language used by several build tools.
 - [cmake](https://gitlab.kitware.com/cmake/cmake), used to build [cmark](https://github.com/commonmark/cmark) dependency of [MatrixKit](https://github.com/matrix-org/matrix-ios-kit) pod.
 - [CocoaPods](https://cocoapods.org) 1.9.3.
 Manages library dependencies for Xcode projects.
 - [Homebrew](http://brew.sh/) (recommended), is a package manager for macOS that can be used to install cmake.
 - [bundler](https://bundler.io/) (optional), is also a dependency manager used to manage build tools dependency (CocoaPods, Fastlane).

+### Install Ruby

+Ruby is required for several build tools like CocoaPods, bundler and fastlane.
+Ruby is preinstalled on macOS, the system version is sufficient to build the porject tools, it's not required to install the latest version.
+If you want to install the lastest version of Ruby please check [official instructions](https://www.ruby-lang.org/en/documentation/installation/#homebrew).

+If you do not want to grant the ruby package manager, [RubyGems](https://rubygems.org/), admin privileges and you prefer install gems into your user directory, you can read instructions from the CocoaPods [guide about sudo-less installation](https://guides.cocoapods.org/using/getting-started.html#sudo-less-installation).

 ### Install cmake